harryc598/shinyCox/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# rshinycox
+# shinyCox

-The goal of rshinycox is to provide a tool for researchers to easily create shiny applications to display one or more Cox model-predicted survival curves.
+The goal of shinyCox is to provide a tool for researchers to easily create shiny applications to display one or more Cox model-predicted survival curves.
 This work was motivated by clinical research to provide an interactive summary of fitted Cox models, make it easy for